This post may contain affiliate links. Please read our disclosure policy.

 - corn chips

-- Thinly sliced green onions
+- thinly sliced green onions

 Instructions

-- Once the beef is browned, add the tomato paste, hot sauce, chili powder, smoked paprika, cumin, and garlic powder.
-Cook, stirring, until well combined and the spices are fragrant, about 2 more minutes.
+- Add the tomato paste, hot sauce, chili powder, smoked paprika, cumin, and garlic powder.
+Cook, stirring, until well combined and the spices are fragrant, about 2 minutes.
+Add the fire-roasted tomatoes and beef broth.
+Stir to combine, then bring to a rapid simmer.

-- About 15 minutes prior to serving, add the beans (and coconut sugar, if using) and stir to combine.
-Cook, uncovered until the beans are tender.
+- About 15 minutes prior to serving, add the beans and coconut sugar, if using, and stir to combine.
+Cook, uncovered, until the beans are tender.

 Nutrition information is automatically calculated, so should only be used as an approximation.